Table of Contents

 In another case, the Harrison approach (In re Marriage of Harrison (1986)179 Cal.
 App.3rd 1216) was used in order to determine the community property rights in stocks:

-Number of days between DATE OF GRANT and DATE OF SEPARATION
+Number of Days between from DATE OF GRANT and DATE OF SEPARATION

 Number of days between DATE OF GRANT and DATE OPTION BECAME VESTED

 The Harrison case involved incentive stock options.
-These options were used as an incentive for a party to stay with the employer.
+These options are used as an incentive for a party to stay with the employer.
 Under one of the options, the husband had the right to buy his employer’s stock in increments of 25 percent on specified dates extending over a period of four years.

 Under several other options, the husband could purchase all the stock covered by the option on the day the option was granted but restrictions applied.
 Stock issued once the options were exercised was to be forfeited to the employer if the employee was terminated for cause or left voluntarily without the employer’s consent.

 3. Alternative Calculation: Options Granted Before Separation of the Parties

 In a third case, In re Marriage of Nelson (1986) 177 Cal.
 App.
 3rd 150, the court applied a third formula in order to apportion options between community and separate property shares as follows:

 Number of Months from DATE OF GRANT TO DATE OF SEPARATION

 Number of Months from DATE OF GRANT TO DATE OPTION IS EXERCISABLE

 In the Nelson case, the above formula was applied to options granted before the parties physically separated, but were not exercisable until after they separated.

 4. Distribution of Incentive Stock Options in Divorce